Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Wyndham Vale - South, placing the area among the bottom 25% of areas assessed nationally

 Wyndham Vale - South has seen approximately 13 new homes approved annually.
-Development approval data is provided by the ABS on a financial year basis, with 69 homes approved over the past five financial years from FY21 to FY25, and one approval so far in FY26.
-On average, 0.8 people have moved to the area for each dwelling built over these five years.
-This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+Over the past five financial years, from FY21 to FY25, around 69 homes were approved, with another 6 approved so far in FY26.
+On average, about 0.8 new residents per year have been arriving for each new home over these years, indicating that new supply is keeping pace with or exceeding demand.

 Frequently Asked Questions - Development